openhwgroup/cv-hpdcache/docs/source/architecture.rst

 This replacement policy requires one state bit per cacheline in the cache.
 This bit is named Least Recently Used (LRU) state.
 All LRU bits are set to 0 on reset.
-They are then updated at each read, store, atomic operation from the requesters.
-They are also updated by refill operations.
+They are then updated at each read, store and atomic operation from the requesters.

 The following code snippet shows the declaration of the array containing the LRU bits.
 As explained before, there are as many bits as cachelines in the cache.
 Therefore the LRU bits are organized as a two-dimensional array of :math:`\mathsf{CONF\_HPDCACHE\_SETS}` and :math:`\mathsf{CONF\_HPDCACHE\_WAYS}` bits.